• Skip to primary navigation

 Tenzi – Tenzi is a fun, fast-paced dice game when you play the original instructions.
 Each person gets 10 dice and has to keep rolling them until she gets all 10 to match the number you're playing for.
 There are dozens of additional games you can play with Tenzi dice, and they are all great fun.
 If your kids are small like Allie, you will want to invest in a couple of dice cups and a dice tray or two.
 It can be hard for littles to roll their dice and then keep them in a small space, so these are essential.

-Left Center Right Dice gamePin
+Left Right Center gamePin

 Farkle gamePin

-Racko gamePin
+Rack-O gamePin

 Rack-O – This is another super simple game.
 You have 10 cards, and you have to get them in order from smallest to biggest, except that you can't actually switch them around.
 You can only change them out for cards you draw from the draw pile, so you have to be clever about where you put those cards in order to win the game.
 I used to play this with Old Grandma when I was a wee little girl, and I like playing it with my girls just as much.

-Go Nuts for Donuts gamePin
+Go Nuts for Donuts! gamePin

 Jenga gamePin